BlackFoundryCom/black-renderer/README.md

 # BlackRenderer

-Developing a Python-based renderer for OpenType COLRv1 fonts with multiple backends.
+Developing a Python-based renderer for OpenType COLRv1 fonts, with multiple backends.

 ## Goals